HTMLElements/smart-custom-element/README.md

 * attached - Called after the element is attached to the document.
 Can be called multiple times during the lifetime of an element.
 * ready - Called when the element is ready.
 Use for one-time configuration of your element.
 * detached - Called after the element is detached from the document.
 Can be called multiple times during the lifetime of an element.
+* completed - Called after the element and any custom elements in its template are ready, rendered and attached to the DOM.
+Completed is called once.

 ## Properties